-Federal tax law has changed in some important ways in recent months.
-Legislative developments include various provisions of the Further Consolidated Appropriations Act, 2020 (which incorporates the Setting Every Community up for Retirement Enhancement (SECURE) Act) and the Coronavirus Aid, Relief, and Economic Security (CARES) Act.
+Federal tax law has changed in some important ways since the publication of Taxation of Individual Income, Twelfth Edition in 2018.
+Legislative developments include various provisions of the American Rescue Plan Act of 2021, the Consolidated Appropriations Act, 2021, the Further Consolidated Appropriations Act, 2020 (which incorporates the Setting Every Community up for Retirement Enhancement (SECURE) Act), and the Coronavirus Aid, Relief, and Economic Security (CARES) Act.
 Administrative developments include Treasury's promulgation of proposed and final regulations interpreting and applying certain provisions of the Tax Cuts and Jobs Act of 2017.
 Judicial developments are reflected in the decisions rendered by the Tax Court and other federal courts addressing the proper application of various Code sections.
 This Supplement highlights these legislative, administrative, and judicial developments as they relate to topics discussed in Taxation of Individual Income, Twelfth Edition.